dominickpastore/pymd4c/README.md

 Module-Wide Constants
 ---------------------

-Various flags and enum constants from the MD4C library and renderers are provided as module-wide constants.
+The MD4C library provides various option flags for parsers and renderers as named constants.
+Those are made available as module-level constants in PyMD4C.

-See the MD4C documentation or code (`md4c.h`, `md4c-html.h`) for more information on what these flags and constants mean.

 ### Parser Option Flags